renerocksai/renerocksai.stow/nixos.md

 ## open

-dap stuff in vim. not important, I hardly ever debug. will look into when more time
+dap stuff in vim. not important, I hardly ever debug. will look into when more time. will probably do it in a nix-shell similar to the one used for pylsp

 # issues